vedph/cadmus-graph/doc/mappings.md

 Whenever a template represents a URI, i.e. in all the cases except for triple's object literals, once the template has been filled the result gets filtered as follows:

-- whitespaces are normalized and replaced with underscores;
+- whitespaces are replaced with underscores;
-- the result is trimmed;
-- only letters, digits, and characters `/#_-` are preserved;
+- only letters, digits 0-9, and characters `-_#/&%=.?` are preserved;
 - letters are all lowercased;
 - diacritics are removed.

+Should you want to disable this filtering, start the template with `!`, which being a preprocessing directive will be discarded from the template itself.